robertmartin8/ReasonableDeviations/_posts/2019-12-05-asymmetric-bet-interest-rates.md

 Unsurprisingly, the Fed decided to cut rates by 25bps, citing weak global growth and trade tensions.
 However, I don't think this pitch was incorrect.
 The point is not that I thought rates would be held steady, but that I was willing to assign this outcome a higher probability than the market was.

 I ended up pitching this idea, together with three other students, to a panel of managing directors at J.P.
 Morgan as part of an industry insight event.
 They were sceptical initially, but were quite intrigued once I had made it sufficiently clear that this was really a play on market expectations rather than interest rates directly.
-On a side note, I knew that a successful pitch here could result in a front-office summer internship offer at JPM so perhaps there was another dimension to this asymmetric bet... (unlike the Fed funds rate, this one paid off).
+On a side note, I knew that a successful pitch here could result in a front-office summer internship offer at JPM so perhaps there was another dimension to this asymmetric bet...

 If there's anything you should take away from this post, it is this: I am certainly not claiming to know more than economists about what the Fed is going to do.
 What I *am* saying is that whenever the market is so sure that something is going to happen (or never going to happen!), there could be a good opportunity for a highly asymmetric bet.